ryogrid/anime-illust-image-searcher/README.md

 ## Method
 - Search Images Matching with Query Texts on Latent Semantic Representation Vector Space
   - Vectors are generated with embedding model: Visual Transformar (ViT) Tagger x Latent Semantic Indexing (LSI)
+  - Scores which is calculated with [bm25](https://en.wikipedia.org/wiki/Okapi_BM25) is used in combination
-- LSI is used for Covering Tagging Presision
+- LSI is mainly used for Covering Tagging Presision
   - You can use tags to search which are difficult for tagging because the index data which is composed of vectors is applyed LSI
   - implemented with Gensim lib
 - ( Web UI is implemented with StreamLit )